weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 * `$YOUR_QUAY_USERNAME` is your Quay.io username.

 You must specify a tag for the image.
 Flux will not recognize the image if there is no tag.
-In this example, specify `:latest` however, keep in mind that Flux replaces that tag with a specific version every time it does a release.
+Since Flux replaces tags with a specific version every time it does a release and so it is best not to use `:latest` as a tag.

 Commit and push this change to your GitHub fork:

 ```
-git commit -m "Update front-end to refer to my fork." front-end-dep.yaml
+git commit -m "Update front-end to refer to my fork." manifests/front-end-dep.yaml
 git push
 ```